Notes on Differential Equations

 $$ \frac{1}{\det(A)} \begin{bmatrix} d & -b \\ -c & a \end{bmatrix} $$

-The significance of finding the inverse is that if the inverse of $A$, denoted $A^{-1}$, is known, then:
+The significance of finding the inverse is that if the inverse $A^{-1}$, is known, then:

 $$ \mathbf{x} = A^{-1} b $$

 A special case is that of a homogeneous system $A \mathbf{x} = 0$.
-In this case, if $A$ is singular, then the only solution is $\mathbf{x} = 0$; if $A$ is non-singular, then there exist infinitely many solutions.
+In this case, if $A$ is non-singular, then there exists one unique solution; if $A$ is singular, there exists infinitely many solutions.

 Finally, two solution vectors $\mathbf{x}_1$ and $\mathbf{x}_2$ are linearly independent if one cannot be written in terms of the other multiplied by a constant.
 For instance $(1, 2)$ and $(2, 4)$ aren't linearly independent, but $(1, 2)$ and $(1, 3)$ are.
 Linear independence can be rigorously proven by checking that the equation $c_1 \mathbf{x}_1 + c_2 \mathbf{x}_2 = 0$ is satisfied only if $c_1 = c_2 = 0$.